maxl0rd/duckbone-beta/README.md

 Duckbone.include(myView.prototype, Duckbone.EditableView);
 ```

 There are almost no dependencies between Duckbone modules, with one notable exception.
-All of the "-View" modules also mix in Duckbone.ViewLifecycleExtensions to make initialization and teardown more accessible.
+All of the "-View" modules also mix in Duckbone.ViewLifecycleExtensions to help automate the intricacies of initialization, rendering, and teardown.

 ### MIT LICENSE